Source of deadly Colorado wildfire located, cause unknown

 A task force consisting of wildfire specialists from several agencies is taking part in the investigation, including local police and fire departments, the FBI and federal Bureau of Alcohol, Tobacco and Firearms, police in Colorado Springs said in a statement issued on Thursday.

-The Colorado Springs fire follows a recent string of suspected arson fires in a neighboring county, but officials have said they had no indication that the Waldo Canyon blaze was deliberately set.
+The Colorado Springs fire follows a recent string of suspected arson fires in a neighbouring county, but officials have said they had no indication that the Waldo Canyon blaze was deliberately set.

 "We're still investigating whether this is suspicious," Colorado Springs police spokeswoman Barbara Miller said.